 This powerful root has many benefits.
-For example, it reduces inflammation of the blood vessels and cures colds (which also cause headaches).
+For example, it reduces inflammation of the blood vessels and improves the symptoms of colds (which also cause headaches).

 - You can add grated or ground ginger to foods or teas to enjoy its properties.

 - Some natural food shops sell ginger sweets.
-Chewing them can relieve headaches.
+Chewing them may help treat headaches.

 Cinnamon is a very useful spice, not only in gastronomy but also for medicinal uses, given that it has the ability to treat common colds and relieve migraines.

 - To consume it several times a day, sprinkle cinnamon powder in your teas and desserts.

 This delicious and nutritious fruit has many properties to balance acid and alkaline levels in the body and treat headaches.

 - We recommend you eat a raw apple with its peel when symptoms begin.